Our Verdict

 Common questions about this comparison

-The Valerion StreamMaster Plus2 is superior for competitive gaming, offering an ultra-low 4ms input lag and 240Hz refresh rate.
-The BenQ TK700ST has a still excellent 16ms input lag, suitable for most gamers, but not as cutting-edge.
+The Valerion StreamMaster Plus2 is superior for gaming, boasting a 4ms input lag and 240Hz refresh rate, compared to BenQ's 16ms input lag.

-Do either of these projectors offer true native 4K resolution?
+Do these projectors offer true native 4K resolution?

-No, both the BenQ TK700ST and Valerion StreamMaster Plus2 utilize 4K Pixel Shift technology.
-This method delivers a high-resolution 4K image experience, but it is not technically a native 4K display from a single chip.
+No, both the BenQ TK700ST and Valerion StreamMaster Plus2 utilize 4K Pixel Shift technology to achieve their 4K resolution, not true native 4K.

 Explore Other Categories